Laurel House (Charcoal Grill) – St Albans

 With a soft, well cooked Brioche bun and an assortment of extra ingredients including a fried egg, cheese, a large mushroom, and Turkey Rasher, this kept our interest right till the end.

-Not only did the thick beef patty, cooked well done, turn out succulent with just the right chewiness to it, but was well supported by the earthiness of the soft mushroom, and well complimented by the smokiness of the crispy Turkey rasher.
+Not only did the thick beef patty, cooked well done, turn out succulent with just the right chewiness to it, but was well supported by the earthiness of the soft mushroom, and well complemented by the smokiness of the crispy Turkey rasher.

 And while the well cooked egg didn’t really bring much to the burger (does it ever?), the thick layer of cheese along with the onions and tomatoes provided that much needed sweetness.